Improving Topaz Park

 Updates to the Topaz Park Improvement Plan

 The Topaz Park Improvement Plan is a long-range plan that will be implemented in multiple phases.
 Updates to the features or amenities shown in the plan may be required overtime as new information becomes available or City priorities change.
-To date, these updates include:

-Council directed staff to update the Topaz Park Improvement Plan to focus on designing a replacement of the current artificial turf field, while also increasing support for a planned new artificial turf field at Victoria High School in partnership with School District 61.
+In 2019, Council directed staff to update the Topaz Park Improvement Plan to focus on designing a replacement of the current artificial turf field, while also increasing support for a planned new artificial turf field at Victoria High School in partnership with School District 61.

 Council clarified that although a second artificial turf field was not being prioritized in the immediate future, direction was given to ensure that sufficient space was provided in the northwest corner of the park to accommodate a potential second field in the future.